We may have pacific yew bows in stock, please email for more info.

 Most bows are custom made.

-Each of our yew bows is meticulously crafted using the same
+Each of our yew bows is meticulously crafted using, many times, the same

 two hands from harvest to finish.
 Our bows have reached

 a level of primitive elegance seldom found nowadays.
 Inspired

 by bowyers from another time and place where a bow was the

 hunters sacred tool to feed the family , and the warriors

 optimistic partner in the darkness of battle.

 Our bows are brought in the world as a rugged companion for its caretaker.